Healing Handcrafting

 Shiny red yarn for a lovely lip expression.
 This took a little patience as the yarn needed ample time to dry in order to withstand this character’s rather loud voice.

 I can’t share pics of other people’s kids, but I can tell you, we had so much fun that day!
-These characters come out of nowhere and invite story telling, play acting, comfort enjoying and frivolity!
+These characters come out of nowhere and invite story telling, play acting, and frivolity!
 Here’s some other perks:

 👉 They are inexpensive to make.